On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 Also backed by an irrevocable bid, Henry Moore's Reclining Figure: Festival was the second sale's third most expensive lot.
 Starting with an opening bid of US$25 million, the star lot drew only five bids amid a silent room and was hammered at a below-expectation US$27.5 million, going to the client with paddle number 132 represented by Alex Branczik, Chairman, Modern and Contemporary Art.

-Ahead of the sale, the present lot was expected to set a new auction for the artist as well as the most expensive sculpture ever made by a British artist.
-In the end, with a final price of US$31 million, it failed to surpass Moore's previous auction record, which stands at £24.7 million (US$32.7 million), when another edition of Reclining Figure: Festival was sold at Christie's London in 2015.
+Ahead of the sale, the present lot was expected to set a new auction record for the artist as well as the most expensive sculpture ever made by a British artist.
+In the end, with a final price of US$31 million, it failed to surpass Moore's previous auction record of £24.7 million (US$32.7 million), achieved when another edition of Reclining Figure: Festival was sold at Christie's London in 2015.

 Alex Branczik, Chairman, Modern and Contemporary Art, won the lot for his client with paddle number 132